yamanub/AceVR-Handset/README.md

 Three piece handset with removeable slide and magwell

-Removable slide version uses (3) M2 socket head screws (1) at the front under the barrel and (2) next to trigger guard
+Removable slide version uses (5) M2x12 socket head screws

+(1) at the front under the barrel and (2) next to trigger guard

-Magwell can be glued on
+Magwell has (2) M2 screws on bottom

 Trigger and mag release are designed for this handset, but might work on other models provided by other creators.